-Today, we will take a tour through this unique destination and come up with the best things to do in Daegu.
+Today, we will tour this unique destination and come up with the best things to do in Daegu.

 Seomum Market is not just about fabrics and street snacks.
 It is also one of the oldest open markets in Korea, having been around since the Joseon Dynasty and some alleys still use names from that time, including Hogdukkaejeon and Daejeon.

-Situated on North Gyeongsan Province and Daegu’s border is this great hiking destination punctuated with beautiful shrines and temples and food stalls.
+Situated on North Gyeongsan Province and Daegu’s border is this excellent hiking destination punctuated with beautiful shrines and temples, and food stalls.

 But the best off the beaten path is to Donghwasa on the southern slope.
 The temple found here dates back to the 5th century, and the complex within which the temple is located was built in 1732 after Japanese invasions.

 The main hall, called the Deaungjeon, can be accessed via stairs designed like a dragon.
-Inside the hall, you will find many statues, including Seokgamonibul, Amitabul, and Yaksayeoraebul.
+You will find many statues inside the hall, including Seokgamonibul, Amitabul, and Yaksayeoraebul.

 Daegu Art Museum

-Often abbreviated as DAM, Daegu Art Museum is a great place to be for history buffs.
-It exhibits mostly modern and contemporary pieces and offers a platform to learn more about some of the finest 20th-century Korean artists.
+Often abbreviated as DAM, Daegu Art Museum is an excellent place for history buffs.
+It exhibits primarily modern and contemporary pieces and offers a platform to learn more about some of the finest 20th-century Korean artists.

-The third floor of the museum features a library and vistas of the city and hills in the background.
+The museum’s third floor features a library and vistas of the city and hills in the background.